utdata/icj-class/sass/sass-03.md

 HTML code often has a clearly nested hierarchy.
 A `nav` element is often a parent to child `li` elements that make up the navigation links on a website.

-CSS doesn't have the same hierarchy by default, but it would be useful in some cases.
-With Sass, we can use a similar visual hierarchy.
-We do need to be careful not to nest too much, or our CSS will end up over-qualified and bloated.
-In addition, we don't want to completely mimic our html heirarchy because then small changes in the HTML might break our styles.
+CSS doesn't have the same hierarchy by default, but Sass offers a similar visual hierarchy.
+Whlie it is useful, we do need to be careful not to nest too much or our CSS will end up over-qualified and bloated.
+In addition, we don't want to completely mimic our html hierarchy because then small changes in the HTML might break our styles.

 Here is an example: